Are condos worth it?

 Is it worth it, even with ripoff HOA fees?

 It seems like everyone I talk to about real estate believes that condos are the biggest, baddest, most egregious ripoff in real estate.
-In my experience, it’s exactly the opposite.
+In my experience, it’s exactly the opposite with a return far exceeding the stock market.
 Why the disparity?
-And, more importantly, why do I think that investing in condos and buying condos to rent makes so much sense?
+And, more importantly, why do I think that investing in condos and buying condos to remodel and rent makes so much sense?
 Are condos worth it, after all?

 Why people think condos are a ripoff